D12 World: Commercial performance

-D12 World debuted at the top of the US, UK, Irish, Canadian, Australian and NZ albums charts.
+Heavily anticipated, D12 World debuted at the top of the US, UK, Irish, Canadian, Australian and NZ albums charts.
 It debuted at number 2 in Germany and also in the top 5 in Switzerland and Norway.
 It debuted in the top 10 in Sweden, Denmark, France, Belgium and the Netherlands.

 It sold about 544,000 records in its first week of release in the United States alone.
 Debuting at number one on the Billboard 200, the album ended the first five-week run of singer Usher's best-selling album, Confessions.
 On the week of May 22, 2004, Usher's Confessions regained the Billboard 200's number-one spot, sending D12 World to number two.
 The album went on to have the best performing first-week sales for a hip hop release of that year until the release of Eminem's Encore that November.
 Ultimately the album was certified double platinum, having a twenty-eight week stay on the chart overall.

 The album debuted at number one on the UK Albums Chart with approximately 76,666 copies sold during the first week of release.
 Ultimately the album was certified platinum; total sales of the album stand at 323,649 as of December 2017.

 "My Band", the first single, was also successful, reaching number one in Australia and on the US Rhythmic Top 40, the Top 5 in the UK and Germany, and Top 10 on the Billboard Hot 100.